 Control charts are utilized to study process changes.
 Data is plotted in sequential order in control charts.
 Control chart have a central line that is used to show average, an upper control limit and a lower control limit line which are calculated from data.
 We can draw conclusions by studying data against these lines and show process variation consistency or inconsistency meaning-by out of control.

-An important thing to note that Control charts for variable data are constructed in pair.
+An important thing to note that Control charts for variable data are constructed in pairs.
 For example, a top chart shows the average, or the centre of the data distribution for a process whereas the bottom chart shows the range, or the width of the distribution.
-Control charts for attribute data are used single chart.
-Following is the Selection Criteria to use Control charts.
+Control charts for attribute data are using single charts.
+Following are the selection criteria for Control charts.

 We will discuss the following control charts and their qualities:

 |Control Charts for Variable Data||Control Charts for Attribute Data|

 The control charts for continuous data with subgroups can be made using Xbar-R charts.
 Each of these plots statistics that are calculated from small samples in the process taken to represent snapshots, that is, data gathered over short periods of time, of process performance.
 From these snapshot samples, estimates of process “location” and “spread” are calculated, specifically the Xbar-Range.
 The Xbar chart is a time series plot of the Xbars evaluating the consistency of process location through time, and the range chart does the same for process variation.
 The main components of an Xbar chart are:

 - A series of sample averages to be plotted sequentially to look for non-random patterns.

 - A center line that represents the assumed process average, often, this is the grand average, the average of the averages, called X double bar.

 The control limits use information found in the R chart data, specifically, the average Range or Rbar.

 They represent the expected variability in the Xbars if only “common cause’ variation exists.